-Sometimes you will inherit data from a tool or your boss that needs to be separated into each column to make the data easier to sort and process.
+Sometimes you will inherit data from a tool or your boss that needs to be separated into each column to make the data more accessible to sort and process.
 One example of needing to do this is if you have imported data from the web into excel and the name of the football player, their team, and their place are all put into the same cell.
-While you can import that data, you now need to split that results to view it easier.
-Luckily, we can use the text to column section within excel to quickly break this out than manually doing this.
-Here are the steps on how to use the convert text to columns wizard in Excel.
-I’ve also included pictures that help explain these steps in greater detail.
+While you can import that data, you now need to split that results to view it more comfortable.
+Luckily, we can use the text to column section within excel to quickly break this out then manually doing this.
+Here are the steps on how to use the converted version to columns wizard in Excel.
+I’ve also included pictures that help explain these actions in greater detail.
 Let’s begin!

 Highlight the Data You want to Edit

-You want to make sure you highlight the data that you actually want to separate with the text to column feature.
-You might have headings above the column that you don’t want to edit, so make sure you are just selecting the data that makes sense to edit so you don’t screw up the rest of the document.
-To quickly select the data, you can use the CTRL + SHIFT + Down command to select everythnig after the first cell that you are trying to split.
-Once all of that is selected, you can press on the up arrow to go back to the top of the selection to make sure everything is still highlighted to edit.
+You want to make sure you highlight the data that you want to separate with the text to column feature.
+You might have headings above the column that you don’t want to edit, so make sure you are just selecting the data that makes sense to publish, so you don’t screw up the rest of the document.
+To quickly select the data, you can use the CTRL + SHIFT + Down command to choose everything after the first cell that you are trying to split.
+Once all of that is selected, you can press the up arrow to go back to the top of the selection to make sure everything is still highlighted to edit.

 Text To Columns Section